bazelbuild/bazel/site/docs/remote-caching.md

 An action definition contains environment variables.
 This can be a problem for sharing remote cache hits across machines.
 For example, environments with different `$PATH` variables won't share cache hits.
-Only environment variables explicitly whitelisted via `--action_env` are included in an action definition.
-Bazel's Debian/Ubuntu package used to install `/etc/bazel.bazelrc` with a whitelist of environment variables including `$PATH`.
+Only environment variables explicitly named via `--action_env` are included in an action definition.
+Bazel's Debian/Ubuntu package used to install `/etc/bazel.bazelrc` with a pre-defined list of environment variables including `$PATH`.
 If you are getting fewer cache hits than expected, check that your environment doesn't have an old `/etc/bazel.bazelrc` file.